 On our visit in July, we saw columbine, blue bells, larkspur, Indian paintbrush, elkweed, lupine, wild rose, fireweed, and cow parsnip; many of the same species that grow along the coast of Alaska.

 Summer, though snowmobilers and cross-country skiers can access the park during the winter.

 $10 per person or America The Beautiful pass

 The paved Cedar Breaks Scenic Drive remains open until snow closes it usually by November.

 The park contains Point Supreme Campground with 30 spaces and running water from June through September.
 The surrounding Dixie National Forest also offers campgrounds and free dispersed camping.

-Explore More – What is the name of the trail outside the monument’s boundaries that drops 2,500 to the bottom of the amphitheater?
+Explore More – What is the name of the officially designated wilderness that Rattlesnake Trail enters outside the monument’s boundaries?